 The clock will calculate your final competition time based on the distance covered and your average pace, which can be used during your training to set race rhythms or in the competition itself to monitor your final time.

 Garmin has finally added a cycling mode to its mid-range race clock (previously only present on the 620), which means that when you do activities that involve pedaling you will no longer break all your race records, and we also have support for specific sensors you may have mounted on your bike, such as speed and/or cadence sensors.

-To add sensors you simply have to open the menu "Sensors and accessories" and bring it closer to the sensor in question.
-You don't have to click on the search option because it will do so automatically when you open that menu.
-Being used to the previous way of having to select "search" to add it, it's a bit complex at first.
-But the truth is that once you're used to it, it doesn't have much difficulty.
-And it won't connect to absolutely all the sensors you find around it, but only to those with a high emission power (i.e. near the clock).
+To add sensors, simply open the "Sensors and accessories" menu and zoom in on the sensor in question.
+It is not necessary to press the search option because it will do it automatically when you open the menu.
+Used to the previous way of having to select "search" to add it, it is somewhat complex at first.
+But the truth is that once you are used to it, there is no major difficulty.
+And it will not connect with absolutely all the sensors that it finds around it, but only with those that have a high emission power (i.e. are close to the watch).

 In fact, it wouldn't even be necessary to access that menu.
 You just have to bring the watch close to the sensor in question and, if there isn't one connected for that channel, it will connect automatically, even if we aren't looking for it.
 This has happened to me, for example, with the Stryd power meter.
 When you put the watch close to your chest to start the activity, the watch has connected it directly through the pedometer channel, where nothing was connected.

 The rule is to put a clock and sensor close together to match.

 Using the speed sensor, you can leave the wheel size calibration in automatic, or select the size manually.